Elote Toast at Curious Toast. Photo by Stephanie Cameron.

 Modern General Feed and Seed

 Few things make me and my Jewish New Yorker husband happier than smoked salmon and schmear for breakfast.
 Do I wish it was on a New York bagel?
 Obviously.
 But as a current resident of the Southwest, I will take the next best thing: freshly baked pumpernickel toast from Modern General.
-Both the Santa Fe and Albuquerque locations offer their lox toast with the essential accompaniments of cream cheese, red onion, capers, lemon, and fresh chives and dill.
+They offer their lox toast with the essential accompaniments of cream cheese, red onion, capers, lemon, and fresh chives and dill.
 It is a classic combination that will undoubtedly outlive any hipster fads.

 Avocado Smash and Serrano Ham Tartine